 The only president be elected neither vice president nor president (he was appointed to the vice presidency after elected veep Spiro Agnew was indicted for tax evasion, and was then appointed president after Richard Nixon resigned following the whole Watergate thing) had a pretty interesting life.
 Before becoming a Michigan lawyer, he had offers to play pro football for both the Detroit Lions and Green Bay Packers.
 And after becoming a lawyer, he became a snitch for J. Edgar Hoover’s FBI monitoring of the Warren Commission.
 He was also the first president to be satirized on SNL, a proud tradition that continues to this day.

-So there you have it — the sometimes less-than-illustrious careers of seven of the twenty-six presidents who were attorneys.
+So there you have it — the sometimes less-than-illustrious careers of six of the 26 presidents who were attorneys.
 Going to law school to become president is maybe not the most practical reason to earn a J.D. — but, you know what, it’s better than getting an M.B.A. to become president, since only one president has one of those.
 In any case, let these President’s Day facts make plain that you can countenance a few setbacks, peculiarities, and outright failures as you chart your path to the courtroom or the White House.

 Search the Blog

 Free LSAT Practice Account